 Why “Minimalism” Often Looks Cheap (and How to Do It Right)

 Minimalism is one of the most requested design directions in Manhattan apartment renovations, and one of the most misunderstood.
-Clients typically assume that a minimal interior is a simpler interior, easier to execute, less expensive to produce.
-The results of acting on that assumption are visible across thousands of New York apartments: rooms with white walls, sparse furniture, and visible construction seams that read as unfinished rather than refined.
+Clients typically assume that a minimal interior is a simpler interior: easier to execute, less expensive to produce.
+The results of acting on that assumption are visible across a great many New York apartments — rooms with white walls, sparse furniture, and visible construction seams that look unfinished rather than refined.

 True minimalism demands maximum visual clarity through materials, proportions, and execution of a quality that tolerates no shortcuts.
-In a style where everything that remains is exposed and deliberate, every surface, every joint, every lighting decision, and every spatial relationship is under scrutiny.
-The cost of doing it wrong is a room that looks like it tried and failed.
+In a style where everything that remains is exposed and deliberate, the surfaces, the joints, the lighting and the spatial relationships are all under scrutiny at once.

 Why Minimalism So Often Looks Cheap

-In a room with pattern, texture, and color, a budget finish has places to hide.
+In a room with pattern, texture, and colour, a budget finish has places to hide.
 In a minimalist interior where the wall is the entire visual statement, the quality of that wall is the room.
-A plaster finish that wasn’t properly prepared before painting, a paint that photographs flat and dries chalky, a millwork panel with visible grain variation between sheets: these are the room.
-In a Manhattan co-op where the renovation was handled quickly and the painter primed two coats and moved on, the minimalist bedroom that was supposed to feel serene reads as underinvested.
+A plaster finish that was not properly prepared before painting, a paint that photographs flat and dries chalky, a millwork panel with visible grain variation between sheets: these are the room.
+In a Manhattan co-op where the renovation was handled quickly and the painter primed and rushed two finish coats, the minimalist bedroom that was supposed to feel serene comes across as underinvested.

 Poor Proportions Destroy Spatial Logic